-GIM is comprised of two sections; one at OHSU and one at the Veterans Affairs Medical Center.
-The two sections often collaborate on teaching and training activities, research and clinical care.
+GIM is comprised of three sections; two at OHSU and one at the Veterans Affairs Medical Center.
+The three sections often collaborate on teaching and training activities, research, and clinical care.
 Read about us

 Division of General Internal Medicine and Geriatrics

 The Division of General Internal Medicine and Geriatrics is a division within the Department of Medicine at Oregon Health & Science University (OHSU).
 The Division is comprised of three sections; two at OHSU and one at the Veterans Affairs Medical Center.
 The three sections often collaborate on teaching and training activities, research, and clinical care.
 The Division is home to a group of outstanding physicians, nurse practitioners, researchers, and educators who are dedicated to serving the people of Oregon by providing excellent clinical care, and serving the region and the nation through research and education.
 It is an exciting time to be involved in primary care, with innovative educational models and health care reform initiatives that are transforming how care is delivered.